2025 Solar Incentives Guide for El Cerrito, CA - Tax Credits & Rebates

 Federal incentives are the kind of incentives that you are most likely to have heard of.
 A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
 The ITC is a tax credit for a predetermined percentage of your solar system's cost.

 The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as labor, accessories and equipment.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum claim amount.

-To find out exactly how much the ITC could save you, speak with your local El Cerrito solar panel installer.
+To find out exactly how much the ITC could save you, speak with your local El Cerrito solar panel installation expert.

-More information about the new Inflation Reduction Act can be found here.
-Your local El Cerrito solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local El Cerrito solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives